Close

-How coffee affects the environment
+How does coffee affect the environment

 Many of us love our coffee, I know I do.
 Coffee is a high commodity; fluctuating in price every year and it’s the world’s second most tradable product, after oil.
 But it’s not just us coffee drinkers that depend on our daily cup, but globally 125 million people rely on the coffee industry for employment (according to fairtrade.com.au) and meeting the demand for growing beans and keeping 125 million people employed gets harder every year thanks to the ever-present threat of climate change for coffee farmers.
-Many farmers have already reported negative effects of changing weather patterns and increased pests.
-Howard Schultz, the former Chairman of Starbucks and former US Democratic Presidential candidate said that climate change is a long-term threat for Starbucks “climate change is going to play a bigger role in affecting the quality and integrity of coffee.”
-Source

 coffee growth over time